matplotlib/CZI_2020-07_mpl/CZI.md

 With supported developers we have been able reduce our backlog of open Issues and Pull Requests, a marked change from the previous few years when both were steadily increasing.
-We propose to dedicate a full developer to maintenance, mid-sized enhancements, and user support.
+We propose to support a developer to continue maintenance, mid-sized enhancements, and user support.
 This has the direct effect of improving the library for our users and improve the experience of our contributors and community.